tallen-hashicorp/consul-tf-sync-gcp/README.md

 # consul-tf-sync-gcp
-An demo of Consul and Terraform sync on GCP
+An demo of Consul and Terraform sync on GCP.
+Most of the configuratin is taken form this [guide](https://developer.hashicorp.com/consul/tutorials/network-automation/consul-terraform-sync)

 ## Prerequisites